kvreacts/counter-app/README.md

 3) A reset option to reset all current counters back to zero value
 4) A navigation bar (Navbar) at the top which displays the number of non-zero counters

+Pre-requisites: Run the following commands on your terminal- **npm install react-scripts** or **yarn add react-scripts** based on your preferred node package manager.

 This app was build using React.js.